AUSTRALIA SINGAPORE

 The phase involved in this project was: air

-A CFD study was conducted on a large storage tank to assess the effectiveness of mixing using a recirculation pump, which was aimed at preventing product stratification.
-The study also identified dead zones or areas with stagnant flow that could have impacted performance.
-The findings helped improve tank design and operational efficiency by addressing flow stagnation and stratification issues.
+A CFD study was conducted on a large water storage tank to evaluate the effectiveness of mixing using a recirculation pump.
+The primary objective was to prevent sedimentation and the accumulation of solid particles, which can compromise tank performance.
+The study identified dead zones and areas with stagnant flow that contributed to product stratification.
+By addressing these issues, the findings improved tank design and operational efficiency, ensuring better flow distribution and reducing the risk of sediment build-up.

-The phases involved in this project was: air and water
+The phases involved in this project was: air, water and solid particles

 This CFD simulation characterised gas diffusers by analysing hole diameters, locations, numbers and diffuser tube length.
 Following this characterisation, the diffuser was optimised to enhance mass transfer rates while minimising gas flow rate, leading to more efficient gas diffusion in the system.
 This study provided valuable insights for improving the overall performance of the diffuser.